License Restoration Quick Start to Getting back on the Road

-- If it doesn't hold up legally, then the whole case collapses, your appeal gets denied, and you have to wait at least another year to try again.
+- If the evaluation doesn't hold up legally, then the whole case collapses, your appeal gets denied, and you have to wait at least another year to try again.

 In that sense, submitting a legally adequate and favorable evaluation is vital to the success of a driver's license restoration or clearance case.

 - The role of these letters is, collectively, as important as the substance use evaluation, and together, these 2 things are the foundation of a winning appeal.

 - The content of these letters is critical, because they must also contain certain and specific information.
 Also, what's NOT in these letters is every bit as important as what is.

-At the Hearing, you will be asked a lot of questions.
+During the hearing, you will be asked a lot of questions.
 Hearings generally last about a half hour, and the decision is usually mailed out several weeks thereafter.

 The real cost of losing your license appeal is being stuck having to rely on other people to get around for another whole year.We can make sure that doesn't happen.